django-cms/django-cms/docs/introduction/02-templates_placeholders.rst

 components, and choose them for each page as required.
 A page's template can be switched for another at any time.

+We recommend creating a ``base.html`` template, shared by all the applications in the project, that your django CMS templates can extend.
+See Django's :ref:`template language documentation <django:template-inheritance>`
+or more on how template inheritance works.

 A template used by django CMS needs to include the ``{% cms_toolbar %}`` :ttag`template tag <cms_toolbar>` in its ``<body>`` to show the toolbar.
 In addition, the template should include the ``{% render_block "css" %}`` at the